Consumer Protection Act 1987: Impact of the Act

 The UK was one of only a few EU member states that implemented Directive 85/374 within the three-year deadline.
 There is a view that the Act "probably represents the truest implementation" of the directive among member states.
 The UK did not take the option of applying a ceiling on claims for personal injury and in certain respects it goes further than the directive.

 The first claim under the Act was not brought to court until 2000, 12 years after the Act came into force and, As of 2004, there have been very few court cases.
 This pattern is common in other EU member states and research indicates that most claims are settled out of court.
 Exact information on the impact of the Act is difficult to obtain as there is no reporting requirement similar to that under the U.S. Consumer Product Safety Act.

 Consumer safety

 Section 10 originally imposed a general safety requirement on consumer products but this was repealed when its effect was superseded by the broader requirements of the General Product Safety Regulations 2005.

-Section 11 gives the Secretary of State, As of 2025 the Secretary of State for Business, Energy and Industrial Strategy, the power to make, after consultation, regulations by way of Statutory Instrument to ensure that:
+Section 11 gives the Secretary of State, As of 2025 the Secretary of State for Business and Trade, the power to make, after consultation, regulations by way of Statutory Instrument to ensure that: